makilian/textvex/README.md

 # textvex

-textvex is a Python script that allows you to search your iMessage history for specific concepts using vector embeddings via ChromaDB.
+textvex is a Python script that allows you to search your iMessage history for specific concepts using vector embeddings via Chroma (all locally).

 ## Installation

 1. Make sure you have Python 3.6 or later installed on your system.
-2. Install ChromaDB by running `pip install chromadb`.
+2. Install Chroma by running `pip install chromadb`.

 ## Usage